LeadingIndiaAI/Computer-Vision-for-Wildlife-Conservation/README.md

 This readme describes every step required to train your own custom classifying tiger detectors:
 1. Data Preprocessing
-2. Setting up the working environment (Object Detection directory structure (Setting Python Pathsion Creating tf records))
+2. Setting up the working environment
-3. Configuring training
+3. Creating tfrecords and Configuring training
-6. Training
-7. Exporting the inference graph
+4. Exporting the inference graph
-8. Evaluating the model
+5. Evaluating the model
-9. Deploying it on Raspberry Pi
+6. Deploying it on Raspberry Pi

 [Link to our project wrap up video.](https://www.youtube.com/watch?v=6YP9lnc_HiA&feature=youtu.be)